 "Acknowledged."
 Bright coldly replied with.
 Once more he didn't need to look around to see what his crew thought.

 Again Wakkein nodded approvingly.
 "Good luck, and good hunting.
 Magellan out." he said, before finally signing off.

 "Enemy fleet at nine-hundred thousand, still closing!"
-Oscar shouted a moment later.
+Letz shouted a moment later.
 "They're launching mobile suits!"

 "Launch ours!"
 Bright ordered in turn.
 Moments later, mobile suits began to shoot out of the Ark Royal's launch decks, rocketing into the distance one after the other.
 The other Federation ships were quick to follow that with their own MS forces.

 Seconds after its launch, Amuro maneuvered Unit Alpha and nestled it into formation alongside Sleggar's Unit Beta, while Sayla's Unit Gamma remained on the opposite side.
 Not much longer than that, the Guncannons of Shrike Squadron were in space as well, though the three Gundams had to slow down considerably in order for them to catch up.
 Not long after that, additional MS from the Ark Royal and the other Federation ships followed upon them.
 It now seemed as if all of the surrounding space were filled with Guncannons, with the three Gundams at the spear tip.